 The shot put thrower has to have absolute knowledge of the principle of throwing balls and a flawless execution of technique to be able to use their maximum of explosive strength, the optimal speed and agility when throwing a ball.
 Therefore, in working with younger children and the beginners, who have shown affinity for the shot put, it is desirable to pay attention to their motor skills, coordination, flexibility and strength.
 These motor skills indicate the possibility of quick learning and mastering techniques, the achieving a large range of motion and imparting of a high initial speed on a ball.
 Because that it is necessary to determine the motor tests, whose application will not spend much time in the training process and can predict the success in the glide shot put.
-The tests have to be such to determine the existence of opportunities for achieving greater distances, in order to have the elements for early selection.
+The tests have to be such to determine for early selection.
 The purpose of this study was to determine which of the tests used for motor coordination, flexibility and strength mainly refers the ability to achieve the high results in the glide shot put.